bartificer/programming-by-stealth/docs/_tidbits/tidbit13.md

 At the highest level, the code is organised into the following chunks:

 1. The help comments for the script as a whole
-2. The `begin{}` block which is intended for script initialisation
+2. The `begin{}` block, which is intended for script initialisation
-   1. Define two global variables to store caches of random numbers (more on those shortly)
+   1. Defines two global variables to store caches of random numbers (more on those shortly)
-   2. Define the helper functions for fetching and then using the caches of random numbers, each function has its own help comment directly above its definition.
+   2. Defines the helper functions for fetching and then using the caches of random numbers.
+Each function has its own help comment directly above its definition.
-3. The `process{}` block where the script's main body goes
+3. The `process{}` block, where the script's main body goes
    1. Validate the parameters
    2. Run the simulation — first define some variables to count the outcomes, then loop over the code to play the game as often as needed:
       1. Pick a random door